tuongphantrue/house-price-emailer/README.md

 photo, and a link - pulled from the same Batdongsan.com.vn pages already being fetched for the price-range tables above.

+**Category filter**: sample listings default to apartments (Chung cư) only, via `LISTING_CATEGORY_FILTER` (default `Chung cư`, matched as a substring against the listing's category).
+Set it to empty to show every property type again, or to a different category name (e.g.
+`Nhà riêng`) to switch which one is shown.
+This only affects which *sample listings* appear - the price-range tables for every category keep showing regardless, since those come from a separate part of the pipeline untouched by this filter.

 **Price filter**: only listings at or under `LISTING_MAX_PRICE_TY` tỷ đồng (default `2`, i.e. 2 billion VND) are shown.
 Listings priced "Giá thỏa thuận" (negotiable, no figure given) are excluded rather than